-Study Design, Sampling, Recruitment, and Setting
+Study Design, Sampling, Recruitment and Setting

-This study was part of a qualitative research project that included two types of focus group discussions (FGDs) about child marriage among the Rohingva in This qualitative method provided a holistic approach that was Malavsia. considered appropriate for extracting perspectives on emotional and personal subjective issues (Azman et al. 2020; Jamir Singh et al. 2023; Ali et al. 2020; Rashid et al. 2020).
+This study was part of a qualitative research project that included two types of focus group discussions (FGDs) about child marriage among the Rohingya in Malaysia.
+This qualitative method provided a holistic approach that was considered appropriate for extracting perspectives on emotional and personal subjective issues (Azlinda et al. 2020; Jamir Singh et al. 2023; Isahaque et al. 2020; Mohammed Mamun et al. 2020).
 Participants were asked about the positive and challenging aspects of life in Malaysia for the Rohingya.
 Both types of FGDs in this study used criterion sampling, a subset of purposive sampling.
 This method was used because there were limited numbers of Rohingya in Malaysia that matched the study criteria.
 This study also used snowball sampling, as participants referred others who might want to join the study.
-All focus group discussions with men included men who lived in Penang.
-Focus group discussions with community stakeholders included participants from Penang and the Klang Valley/Kuala Lumpur area.
+All FGDs with men included men who lived in Penang.
+FGDs with community stakeholders included participants from Penang and the Klang Valley/Kuala Lumpur area.
 The Human Research Ethics Committee at Universiti Sains Malaysia approved this study.
-Pilot studies were conducted to check recruitment methods, evaluate questions and responsiveness, and examine methods of translation and data analysis.
+Pilot studies were conducted to check recruitment methods, evaluate questions and responsiveness and examine methods of translation and data analysis.

-The first set of FGDs included Rohingya men aged 35 and older (see Table 1).
-Four focus group discussions were conducted between February and April 2022, with five participants in each group.
+The first set of FGDs included Rohingya men aged 35 and older (Table 1).
+Four FGDs were conducted between February and April 2022, with five participants in each group.
 The participant's UNHCR card or letter was used to determine the participant's age and Rohingya ethnicity.
 Rohingya men for FGDs were found through contacts of community liaison workers for Penang Stop Human Trafficking Campaign, an NGO that has advocacy and education initiatives in the Rohingya community.
 FGDs with Rohingya men were held in community centres near the participants' housing, were held in the Rohingya language, and were audio recorded with the participants' consent.
 FGDs were transcribed into English by a research assistant who is fluent in Rohingya and English.
 Later, another Rohingya person fluent in both languages who uses English daily back-translated one-fourth of the transcriptions, and any discrepancies were addressed.

-Table 1: Socio-demographic profile of older Rohingya men in Focus Group
+Table 1: Sociodemographic profile of older Rohingya men in FGD